-'the work which you submit for assessment must be your own'; 'you must not copy from someone else or allow another candidate to copy from you'
+'the work which you submit for assessment must be your own';

+'you must not copy from someone else or allow another candidate to copy from you'.

 If you use the same wording as a published source, you must place quotation marks around the passage and state where it came from.
-This is called 'referencing'.
+This is called

+'referencing'.
 You must make sure that you give detailed references for everything in your work which is not in your own words.
-A reference from a printed book or journal should show the name of the author, the year of publication and the page number, for example: (Morrison, 2000, p29).
+A reference from a printed book or journal should show the name of the author, the year of publication and the page number, for example: (Morrison, 2000, p 29).

 For material taken from the internet, your reference should show the date when the material was downloaded and must show the precise web page, not the search engine used to locate it.
 This can be copied from the address line.
-For example: http://news.bbc.co.uk/onthisday/hi/dates/stories/october/28/newsid_2621000/2621915.stm, downloaded 5 February 2024.
-Where computer-generated content has been used (such as an Al Chatbot), your reference must show the name of the Al bot used and should show the date the content was generated.
-For example: ChatGPT 3.5 (https://openai.com/blog/chatgpt/), 25/01/2024.
-You should retain a copy of the computer-generated content for reference and authentication purposes You may be required to produce a bibliography at the end of your work.
+For example: http://news.bbc.co.uk/onthisday/hi/dates/stories/october/28/newsid_2 621000/2621915.stm downloaded 5 February 2022.

+You may be required to produce a bibliography at the end of your work.
 This must list the full details of publications you have used in your research, even where these are not directly referred to, for example: Curran, J. Mass Media and Society (Hodder Arnold, 2005).

-If you copy the words, ideas or outputs of others and do not show your sources in references and a bibliography, this will be considered as cheating Preparing Your Coursework- good practice If you receive help and guidance from someone other than your teacher, you must tell your teacher who will then record the nature of the assistance given to you.
+If you copy the words or ideas of others and do not show your sources in references and a bibliography, this will be considered as cheating.
+Preparing your coursework - good practice

+If you receive help and guidance from someone other than your teacher, you must tell your teacher who will then record the nature of the assistance given to you.

 Your parent/carer may provide you with access to resource materials and discuss your coursework with you.
 However, they must not give you direct advice on what should or should not be included.

 If you worked as part of a group on an assignment, you must each write up your own account of the assignment.
 Even if the data you have is the same, the description of how that data was obtained and the conclusions you draw from it should be in your own words.

 You must meet the deadlines that your teacher gives you.
 Remember - your teachers are there to guide you.
 Although they cannot give you direct assistance, they can help you to sort out any problems before it is too late.

 Take care of your work and keep it safe.
 Don't leave it lying around where your classmates can find it or share it with anyone, including posting it on social media.
 You must always keep your coursework secure and confidential whilst you are preparing it; do not share it with your classmates.
 If it is stored on the computer network, keep your password secure.
 Collect all copies from the printer and destroy those you do not need.